dickdavis/utility_classes/README.md

 # UtilityClasses

+**You probably should NOT use this gem.
+The preferred method for accomplishing something similar is to use the `@apply` directive instead (if using TailwindCSS.)
+This gem will no longer be receiving updates.**

 Rails gem that facilitates the use of utility CSS frameworks.

 This project was inspired by the [classy-yaml](https://github.com/Tonksthebear/classy-yaml) project.